mspnp/cloud-design-patterns/docs/external-configuration-store.md

 >  By design, this simple solution exposes all configuration settings as string values rather than typed values.

 The `ExternalConfigurationManager` class provides a wrapper around a `BlobSettingsStore` object.
 An application can use this class to store and retrieve configuration information.
-This class uses the Microsoft Reactive Extensions library <<RBC: Should this be a link, or does it not matter?
-And if so, link to the explanation or directly to the class library?>> to expose any changes made to the configuration through an implementation of the `IObservable` interface.
+This class uses the Microsoft [Reactive Extensions](https://msdn.microsoft.com/en-us/library/hh242985(v=vs.103).aspx) library to expose any changes made to the configuration through an implementation of the `IObservable` interface.
 If a setting is modified by calling the `SetAppSetting` method, the `Changed` event is raised and all subscribers to this event will be notified.

 Note that all settings are also cached in a `Dictionary` object inside the `ExternalConfigurationManager` class for fast access.
 The `SetAppSetting` method updates this cache, and the `GetSetting` method used to retrieve a configuration setting reads the data from the cache.
 If the setting isn't found in the cache, it's retrieved from the `BlobSettingsStore` object instead.